iulianraduat/react-select-material-ui/README.md

           onChange={this.handleChange}
           SelectProps={{
             isCreatable: true,
-            msgNoOptionsAvailable: "All tags are selected",
+            msgNoOptionsAvailable: 'All tags are selected',
-            msgNoOptionsMatchFilter: "No tag matches the filter",
+            msgNoOptionsMatchFilter: 'No tag matches the filter',
           }}
         />
       </div>